TCCON/tccon-qc-plots/README.md

 The variables must have exactly the same names as in the netcdf files

+The items in the list of variables can be a list of two variables, in that case the plot will be the first variable minus the second variable

+Instead of the x-axis variable, a speciel key can be given to plot timeseries of statistics on resampled data

+The format for this special key is *freq_stat* where freq is a pandas offset alias (https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#offset-aliases)

+and *freq* is one of *mean*, *median*, or *std* for standard deviation.
+For example to make time series of 3-hourly mean, use *3H_mean*, for daily medians use *D_median*

 #### How to run the code ####

 Use **qc_plots.sh** to make sure the code runs with the correct environment.